Concordium/concordium-node-sdk-js/packages/nodejs/READMEV2.md

 ## getAccountNonFinalizedTransactions
 Get a list of non-finalized transaction hashes for a given account.
-This endpoint is not expected to return a large amount of data in most cases, but in bad network condtions it might.
+This endpoint is not expected to return a large amount of data in most cases, but in bad network conditions it might.
 The stream will end when all the non-finalized transaction hashes have been returned.

 An optional abort signal can also be provided that closes the stream.